Thirty Eight Minutes

 The Deeper They Bury Me

-An interactive encounter with one of America’s most renowned political prisoners, The Deeper They Bury Me plunges users into the universe of Black Panther activist Herman Wallace, who was held in solitary for over 40 years at Louisiana’s notorious Angola penitentiary.
+- INTERACTIVE - An interactive encounter with one of America’s most renowned political prisoners, The Deeper They Bury Me plunges users into the universe of Black Panther activist Herman Wallace, who was held in solitary for over 40 years at Louisiana’s notorious Angola penitentiary.
 Based on our Emmy Award winning film Herman's House.
 Produced by Storyline Entertainment for the National Film Board of Canada.

 League of Exotique Dancers